kairos-io/kairos/docs/src/pages/examples/configuration-examples.md

 # Configuration examples

-In the following section, you can find example configuration files to achieve specific `Kairos` setups.
+In the following section, you can find example configuration files to achieve specific Kairos setups.

 ## Single node cluster

 By default `kairos` requires multiple nodes.
-As for the `kairos` decentralized nature, it requires co-ordination between at least 2 nodes to achieve consensus on IPs, network setting, etc.
+As for the `kairos` decentralized nature, it requires coordination between at least two nodes to achieve consensus on IPs, network setting, and so on.

-To create single-node cluster, we need to force both the `role` and the `ip` by disabling `DHCP`:
+To create a single-node cluster, we need to force both the `role` and the `ip` by disabling `DHCP`:

 ```yaml
 kairos: